Study smarter with Fiveable

 Why This Matters

-Kinetics is where chemistry gets predictive—it's not enough to know what products form, you need to understand how fast they form and why.
-On your Honors Chemistry exam, you're being tested on your ability to connect mathematical relationships to molecular behavior: why does doubling concentration sometimes double the rate and sometimes quadruple it?
-Why does a 10°C temperature increase often double reaction speed?
-These equations aren't just formulas to memorize—they're tools for explaining reaction mechanisms, energy barriers, and molecular collisions.
+Kinetics is where chemistry gets predictive.
+It's not enough to know what products form; you need to understand how fast they form and why.
+On your Honors Chemistry exam, you'll be tested on your ability to connect mathematical relationships to molecular behavior: why does doubling concentration sometimes double the rate and sometimes quadruple it?
+Why does a 10ยฐC temperature increase often double reaction speed?
+These equations are tools for explaining reaction mechanisms, energy barriers, and molecular collisions.

 The equations in this guide fall into distinct categories: rate laws that describe concentration dependence, integrated rate laws that track concentration over time, and temperature relationships that explain why heat speeds things up.
-Don't just memorize the math—know what each equation tells you about molecular behavior.
 When you see a kinetics problem, ask yourself: Am I finding a rate?
 Tracking concentration change?
 Comparing temperatures?
 That question points you to the right equation every time.

 Rate Laws: How Concentration Drives Reaction Speed

 Rate laws connect what you can measure (concentration) to what you want to know (how fast the reaction proceeds).
-The mathematical relationship between concentration and rate reveals the reaction mechanism.
+The mathematical relationship between concentration and rate is something you determine from experimental data, not from the balanced equation.

 General Rate Law

-• Reaction orders (m and n) must be determined experimentally; they are not the same as stoichiometric coefficients
+• Reaction orders (m and n) must be determined experimentally.
+They are not the same as stoichiometric coefficients.
+A common exam mistake is pulling orders straight from the balanced equation.

 Zero-Order Integrated Rate Law

-• Rate is constant regardless of how much reactant remains; often seen when a catalyst surface is saturated
+• Rate is constant regardless of how much reactant remains.
+This often shows up when a catalyst surface is saturated or when the reaction is photochemical (driven by light intensity, not concentration).

 First-Order Integrated Rate Law

-• Most common reaction order on exams—if you're unsure, check first-order graphing first
+• This is the most common reaction order on exams.
+If you're unsure which order fits a data set, check first-order graphing first.

 Second-Order Integrated Rate Law

-• Slope = kk (positive, unlike zero and first order), which helps distinguish it graphically
+• The slope equals +k+k (positive, unlike zero and first order), which helps you distinguish it graphically.

 Half-Life: Timing Reaction Progress